Nandhitha-Jegadeesan/Pyspark/README.md

 # Pyspark
 This repository contains my hands-on practice scripts and learning notes related to PySpark, specifically for data processing and transformation using Spark DataFrames in Databricks environment.

-Based on your uploaded Databricks notebook file titled **"Practise"**, here's a clean and concise `README.md` content you can use for your GitHub repository:

 ## 🧠 About This Notebook

 This notebook includes exercises on: